CrumblyBread/ProjectMDS/README.md

 # Traffic and Aquarium Livestream Website

-This project is a simple website that utilizes Nginx for hosting livestreams featuring content about intersection and aquariums.
+This project is a simple website that utilizes NGINX for hosting livestreams featuring content about intersection and aquariums.
 The livestreams are delivered using the HTTP Live Streaming (HLS) protocol, offering multiple quality options for viewers.

 ## Prerequisites
 - Nginx